 What it Means to be Part of the Werler Society

 The John and Ingrid Werler Society is a group of steadfast donors who choose to leave a personal legacy and invest in our future by making a gift to the Zoo in their will.
-If you have included our organization in your estate plans, please use the form at the bottom of this page to let us know.
+If you have included our organization in your estate plans, please let us know by clicking “Ready to Join?”.
 We would love to welcome you to The Werler Society and celebrate your commitment to the Houston Zoo.
 For questions or additional information, please contact our Development Office at 713-533-6819 or firstname.lastname@example.org.

 Houston Zoo, Inc. (tax ID 74-1590271) is a 501(c)(3) nonprofit organization.

 By simply informing us that you have included a gift in your estate, you will become a member of The Werler Society.
 All members receive the following benefits:

 - Invitation to an annual appreciation event for our Werler Society members

 - Periodic communications about the latest Zoo news

 - Receive and be recognized in our annual report

 - Emails from our senior leaders about the impact of your gift